 With the holidays now upon us, many of us are beginning to feel the stress of this time of year.
 So how can we make the holidays more mindful?
 How can we get back to truly enjoying this time of year?
 I plan to approach this holiday season with a more mindful mindset than in years past.
-So along with baking holiday cookies, sipping tea by the fire and wrapping gifts, I plan to add these five reminders to my holiday to-do list:
+So along with baking holiday cookies, sipping tea by the fire and wrapping gifts, I plan to add these six reminders to my holiday to-do list:

 1. Practice gratitude.
 I think about the concept of gratitude a lot, especially this time of year, when we’re bombarded by advertising and crowds and the expectations of others and an overly full calendar.
 When that overwhelmed feeling begins to creep in, it often helps to count the many small blessings in my life.
 Because the holidays aren’t really about buying the coolest, hippest gifts—they’re about being grateful for things both big (my health) and small (my daughter’s smile over waffles on a Sunday morning).